cdapio/hydrator-plugins/spark-plugins/docs/DecisionTreePredictor-sparkcompute.md

 **path:** Path of the FileSet to load the model from.

-**featuresToInclude:** A comma-separated sequence of fields for Decision Tree Regression.
-Features to be used, must be from one of the following type: int, long, float or double.
+**featuresToInclude:** A comma-separated sequence of fields to be used for prediction.
+If both featuresToInclude and featuresToExclude are empty, all fields will be used for prediction.
+Features to be used, must be from one of the following types: int, long, float or double.
 Both *featuresToInclude* and *featuresToExclude* fields cannot be specified.

-**featuresToExclude:** A comma-separated sequence of fields to be excluded when calculating prediction.
-If empty, all the fields will be considered for prediction.
+**featuresToExclude:** A comma-separated sequence of fields to be excluded for prediction.
+If both featuresToInclude and featuresToExclude are empty, all fields will be used for prediction.
 Both *featuresToInclude* and *featuresToExclude* fields cannot be specified.

 **predictionField:** The field on which to set the prediction.
 It will be of type double.

 Example
 -------
-This example uses ``dofM, dofW, scheduleDepTime, scheduledArrTime, carrier, elapsedTime, origin, dest`` fields from the input record as featuresToInclude to predict ``delayed`` field.
+This example uses ``dofM, dofW, scheduleDepTime, scheduledArrTime, carrier, elapsedTime, originId, destId`` fields from the input record as features to predict ``delayed`` field.

     {
         "name": "DecisionTreeRegression",